AndreAugusto11/running-kubernetes/README.md

 Why can't you see anything?<br/><br/>

 Well, Grafana is a tool that allows you to configure Dashboards, but it does not collect the metrics by itself.
-So we need a datasource: in this case we will use Prometheus.<br/><br/>
+So we need a data source: in this case we will use Prometheus.<br/><br/>

 Using Istio, this is as easy as running the corresponding `.yaml` file as done before with Grafana.